flowershow/flowershow-app/README.md

     href: https://cloud.flowershow.app/
 ---

->[!info] What is Flowershow? 💐
+## What is Flowershow?

->Flowershow is the easiest way to turn your Obsidian vault into an elegant website.
+Flowershow is the easiest way to turn your Obsidian vault into an elegant website.
 No coding, no technical setup, no maintenance required.
 Just connect your vault and publish with a click.
 Perfect for digital gardens, documentation, blogs, or any knowledge sharing.

->
->- [x] Obsidian compatibile
+- Obsidian compatibile
->- [x] Quick and easy
+- Quick and easy
->- [x] Free forever plan
+- Free forever plan

 ### Crafted for Obsidian